(Average read time: 5 minutes)

 ‘I started borrowing to get by, like when my car needed fixing, and it just spiralled.
 I had letters saying the bailiffs would be coming round, and then I had them knocking on the door and ringing all the time.

 ‘A neighbour told me about CAP and I got in touch.
 Working with CAP puts your mind at rest and they give you all the advice you need, but with the bills increasing now, it’s getting harder.
 My money just doesn’t stretch.
-I’m lucky as I get PIP (Personal Independent Payment) on top of Universal Credit, but I still find myself struggling for the last part of the month.
+I’m lucky as I get PIP (Personal Independence Payment) on top of Universal Credit, but I still find myself struggling for the last part of the month.
 I don’t know how other people cope.

 ‘I’m always trying to think how to cut corners.
 I’ve started having just one meal a day to reduce the cost of food.
 I have diabetes so I have to be careful to not have too much processed food, and my daughter also stays with me at weekends so there’s the cost of feeding her as well of course.
 I haven’t been to a food bank yet.
 It’s pride.
 I’ve worked all my life.
 CAP sent me some shopping once when I was really stuck, but we can’t be expected to live like this, especially those who don’t get PIP.
 People need to eat and be warm.’